g0v-it/data-inps/README.md

 - **sdaas** (smart data as a service):  the data management platform core providing a RDF store, a [SPARQL endpoint](https://www.w3.org/TR/sparql11-overview), a data ingestion engine, a set of gateways to transform raw data in linked data and a build script that populates the RDF store.
 See files and docs in [sdaas directory](sdaas)
 - a set of **apis** that query the SPARQL endpoint and produce json data with a schema suitable to be used with the BubbleGraph Component.
 See files and docs in [apis directory](apis)

-Beside these, two optional other components may be used to complete the system:
+Beside these, two optional components may be used to complete the system:

 - **LODMAP** server: a linked data browser to navigate the RDF store
 - a **router** that provides a single acces point to all other services with caching and ssl features